 Current State of the Art

 Today, metal 3D printing is in increasingly widespread adoption across the most demanding manufacturing sectors.
-The technology has matured significantly, enabling the production of high-performance metal parts with unparalleled precision.
+The technology has matured significantly, often working alongside traditional Welding and Fabrication Services in Detroit to produce high-performance components.
 Various types of metal 3D printing, including Powder Bed Fusion, Directed Energy Deposition, and Binder Jetting, each offer unique advantages and cater to different applications.
 The integration of multiple materials within a single build process is also becoming more common, allowing for hands-free fabrication of increasingly complex parts and finished products.

 Future Prospects